kdemello1980/MavenBankingProject/README.md

 # MavenBankingProject

-This project that implements a simple banking application.
+This project that implements a simple full stack banking application.
 It supports basic login, account management and role-based user management with fine grained permissions.

 ## Technologies